-All updated home air conditioners use R410a, also referred to as Puron.
+All updated home air conditioners in Waldorf uses R410a, also referred to as Puron.
 But this refrigerant will subsequently be discontinued.
 This is due to a sustained attention on restricting compounds known to have an effect on the environment.

 To learn the “why” that drives AC restrictions, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have air conditioning, according to the U.S. Department of Energy.